Research has highlighted varicose veins among the long-term health risks associated with working in an office.

 Varicose vein removal using the latest techniques is surprisingly fast and comfortable.
 EVLA (endovenous laser ablation) treatment offers a 95% success rate.
 Cosmedics Skin Clinics offer private laser varicose vein removal at their London vein treatment centre with a renowned vascular surgeon.

-For smaller thread veins or spider veins, Cosmedics Skin Clinics, offer thread vein removal at a selection of clinics based in London and Bristol using the latest surgical techniques including laser vein treatment, microcautery treatment and sclerotherapy injections (not for facial areas) with trained doctors and surgeons.
+For smaller thread veins or spider veins, Cosmedics Skin Clinics, offer thread vein removal at a selection of clinics based in London using the latest surgical techniques including laser vein treatment, microcautery treatment and sclerotherapy injections (not for facial areas) with trained doctors and surgeons.
 Nd:YAG laser thread vein removal for smaller facial veins is available at selected London clinics.

 For more information or to book a consultation, please complete the form on this web page or call 020 7386 0464.